 You can still use this average payment concept to reduce the impact of variable expenses on your budget, though.
 Here’s how:

 Open a Business Savings Account Now If You Don’t Have One

 Most budget templates are designed to match a typical business’s chart of accounts.
 This means fixed costs, variable expenses, and discretionary expenses are scattered throughout the template.
 This layout makes it really easy to compare your actual numbers to your budgeted numbers (remember the Profit and Loss to Budget Comparison Report mentioned earlier?), but it also makes it easy to “gloss over” your variable and discretionary expenses when you are setting your budget numbers.

 When you’re first putting together your business budget, start by listing out your expenses by type (fixed, variable, and discretionary).
 After you have determined the appropriate amount for each expense, you can plug those amounts into your budget template so it is ready to use to compare your budget to actual numbers each month.

-→TL;DR: The best ways to make sure that you’re prepared to mitigate the impact of variable expenses boil down to paying attention to the costs of those expenses in the past, and preparing yourself with a buffer or some savings to take care of them in the future.
+In short, the best way make sure that you’re prepared to mitigate the impact of variable expenses boils down to paying attention to the costs of those expenses in the past, and preparing yourself with a buffer or some savings to take care of them in the future.
 Averages are good indicators of where you might land so you’re not surprised—and keep paying attention so you’re not shocked by changes.